Mru people: History

-The Mrus also commonly known as Mros, were one of ancient tribes of Arakan that primarily lived on the surrounding hills of Kaladan and Lemro river valley and jungle.
-The Arakanese Chronicles mentioned founding of Arakanese ancient city-states that included the Mro tribe, legendary King Marayu was raised by the Chief of Mro tribe and married his daughter who went on to becoming the King of Dhanyawadi.
+The Mrus were one of the ancient tribes of Arakan that primarily lived on the surrounding hills of Kaladan and Lemro river valley and jungle.
+The Arakanese Chronicles mentioned the founding of Arakanese ancient city-states that included the Mro tribe.
+The legendary King Marayu was raised by the Chief of the Mru tribe and married his daughter, who went on to become the King of Dhanyawadi.

-From onward to 9th century, declining power of Waithali and death of King Sulataing Chandra.
-His queen searched for the worthy heir to the throne that anyone whose finger fits the ring of her former king shall become the ruler of Waithali.
-The three Mro tribesman on Mee Chaung stream tributary to Kaladan River were taken to the capital whom three men each ruled the kingdom till last Mro ruler, Pe Phyu was outed from invasion from the east.
+From the 9th century, the declining power of Waithali and the death of King Sulataing Chandra.
+His queen searched for the worthy heir to the throne, so that anyone whose finger fits the ring of her former king shall become the ruler of Waithali.
+The three Mru tribesmen on Mee Chaung stream tributary to Kaladan River were taken to the capital, where three men each ruled the kingdom till the last Mro ruler, Pe Phyu, was ousted by an invasion from the east.

 The Khumi tribe defeated the Mrus and ousted them from Arakan.
-They moved to the Chittagong Hill Tracts some time between the 17th and 18th centuries.
-Many however believe that this happened in the 14th century.
+They moved to the Chittagong Hill Tracts sometime between the 17th and 18th centuries.
+Many, however, believe that this happened in the 14th century.
 Mrus living in the district of Khagrachari are in fact a clan of the Tripura.
 There is a linguistic affinity between the two groups of people.
 In the Indian state of Tripura, the counterparts of Mrus are known as Riangs.
-However, on many occasions, Mrus are contemptuously called Mro-Dang or Myawktong, meaning lower type of animal being.
+However, on many occasions, Mrus are contemptuously called Mro-Dang or Myawktong, meaning a lower type of animal being.
 But Mrus introduce themselves as Mro-cha.
 The word Mru means man and cha stands for being.